vega/vega-lite/docs/mark.md

 ---

 Marks are the basic visual building block of a visualization.
-`mark` property of a Vega-Lite specification defines the visualization's mark type.
+`mark` property in Vega-Lite defines the visualization's mark type.
 Each mark type supports different [encoding channels](encoding.html#Encoding-Channels), which can be either mapped to a field or a constant value.

-Currently Vega-Lite supports the following `mark` types:
+Vega-Lite supports the following `mark` types:
 [`point`](#point),
 [`circle`](#circle-and-square),
 [`square`](#circle-and-square),